jhnwu3/ABMNet/README.md

 ## Does a successful surrogate model's weights have any meaning?

 I also had another highschooler (thanks Nityha!) investigate the weights of the trained deep surrogate models [here](https://docs.google.com/presentation/d/1VL2rcyGV5Rm35uWFStSB32m23w6q21PiF-u83gbDfnY/edit?usp=sharing).
-Considering most weights are centered around zero, there is a lot of work (and use of other interpretability methods) that needs to be done in understanding what is being learned within these black boxes.
+Considering most weights are centered around zero, there is a lot of work (and use of other interpretability methods) that needs to be done in understanding what is actually being learned within these black boxes.

 ## When does it fail?

 ### Unbounded data where mechanistic output and input features vary across many orders of magnitude.
 As it turns out, difficulties in modeling neural networks after mechanistic models is well-known within the scientific machine learning community (link [here](https://arxiv.org/abs/2201.05624) for a review of related work).
-One such well-documented difficulty is in modeling unbounded systems where parameters and their corresponding model outputs differ across various orders of magnitude, which is often missing in conventional vision and NLP supervised learning tasks.
+One such well-documented difficulty is in modeling unbounded systems where parameters and their corresponding model outputs differ across various orders of magnitude, which is often missing in conventional supervised learning tasks.
 Applying this surrogate deep learning approach to two stochastic (i.e gillespie) nonlinear models, one a spatial agent based model and the other a non-spatial nonlinear 6 protein reaction network, naively applying a neural network without any feature transformations (i.e standardization, min-max scaling, etc.) leads to very some remarkably poor results.
 Here are some early results of what the surrogate fits looked like for the two nonlinear models.

 Schematics for Both Nonlinear Models.